 Waiting times are usually between 2-4 weeks for insulation installation.
 Timings may vary depending on the type of insulation, how long the grant application process takes, the demand for installers are in your area and the funding available.

 There are a range of insulation options available to keep heat in and make your home more energy efficient.
-Grants being offered as part of the Great British Insulation Scheme include:

 In some cases installations will be fully funded and won’t require any payments towards the installation but in other cases you’ll need to contribute.
 The main factors affecting funding is the insulation measure (some measures are more expensive than others) and the eligibility group (the low-income group get a higher funding rate).